speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 - The phoneme generation process controlled via Rhubarb can be quite computationally intensive, and is the current bottleneck for performance.
 - Blink frequency is chosen using a random probability
 - Avatar poses are chosen at random.
+A suggestion for future development would be to include sentiment analysis on the text and choose appropriate poses: however, this also depends on which poses are provided by the artist.